Current list of Baycrest IP Assets

 Art on the Brain

 ArtontheBrain (AotB) is an online recreation activity that uses visual art as an instrument to promote mental stimulation and socialization.
 It has three categories of activities: to learn, play and mingle.
 All activities are based on neuropsychological research and the user interface has been carefully crafted in collaboration with cognitive aging experts as well as end-users.
-ArtontheBrain has been incubating at Baycrest Health Sciences for several years, has undergone proof of concept and pilot testing, and is currently is being used by various institutions in the United States.
+ArtontheBrain has been incubating at Baycrest for several years, has undergone proof of concept and pilot testing, and is currently is being used by various institutions in the United States.
 To access the ArtontheBrain website, click here.